Moving Stretch®

 Moving Stretch® self-stretching consists of a wide variety of individual stretches as well as routines, which will help you open up your body, improve posture and mobility and stay youthful.

-There are many ways you can learn the stretching - buy the book (the UK, US or German version), watch the online videos on our site, try this online Udemy course or book a 1-2-1 session with a Moving Stretch trainer.
+There are many ways you can learn the stretching: buy the book (the UK, US or German version), join the online stretching video program or try this online Udemy course.

 Moving Stretch self-stretching is a great way to learn to maintain your own body, decrease stress, improve posture and mobility and stay youthful by reconditioning your fascia - the scaffolding of your body.